Donald McGannon: The voice of responsibility in broadcasting

 At Westinghouse, McGannon insisted on dropping cigarette advertising despite protests from network officials.
 He was also a primary force behind the “prime-time access rule,” which the FCC instituted in 1971 in order to return a portion of each evening's prime time schedule to local stations (rather than the networks).
 Donald McGannon was also the principal force behind Westinghouse developing its own standards of copy and program acceptance, because he felt the NAB code standards were not sufficient.

 Often called an iconoclast, McGannon used his prominence in broadcasting to influence the regulations, standards, and practices of broadcasting.
 He was a vocal advocate of social responsibility in broadcasting and worked to educate the public through television.

 In 1968, Donald McGannon was awarded the Trustee Award of the National Academy of Television Arts and Sciences, the Television Academy's highest honor, given in recognition of unusual or enduring achievements to the arts or sciences of television.
 Other winners of this award have included Edward R. Murrow, Bob Hope, Walter Cronkite, and Ted Turner.
 McGannon was also a huge influence on education, as a trustee or adviser to several universities, and was a founding director of Sacred Heart University, as well as serving on the Board of Directors of Radio Free Europe.

 Donald McGannon died in 1984, leaving behind his wife Patricia and 13 children.
+He died in Chester, Connecticut.